“You are my very favorite son.”

 —Patty “Mom” Glasgow

 Hi there!
-I’m David*, and that’s my face up there in that box.
-I’m a pianist, vocalist, composer, actor, and educator, and while you may have seen me perform anywhere from San Diego to South Africa, I live in the cow-heavy, human-light “metropolis” of Boiling Springs, Pennsylvania.
+I’m David*, and that’s me looking pensive up there in that box.
+I’m a pianist, vocalist, composer, actor, and educator, and while you may have seen me perform anywhere from San Diego to South Africa—playing “Billy” in Anything Goes or “Dr. Craven” in The Secret Garden or “Bruce” in Fun Home or even the title role of Bat Boy—I prefer to spend my offstage time being introverted in the cow-heavy, human-light “metropolis” of Boiling Springs, Pennsylvania.

 As soon as I was tall enough to reach the piano keyboard, my parents noticed me plunking out the tunes to the various songs I heard on Sesame Street, so when I was 6 they very wisely signed me up for private piano technique and theory instruction under the tutelage of Dr. Judith Kierstead.
 Within a couple of years I was accompanying my elementary-school chorus and writing my own songs.
 (The most memorable opus of this early period was an eight-bar pentatonic exposition about a pair of dice.)
 A few years later, at my high-school commencement ceremony at Merriweather Post Pavilion, I and two other vocal soloists performed a piece I’d composed for the occasion, backed by the school choir and accompanied by piano and solo flute.